Written by Diane Schuirman-Hagedorn

 Request your copy of the new Every Victory Counts manual by clicking the button below.

-Diane Schuirman-Hagedorn has young-onset Parkinson’s disease and works full-time for a strategic communications firm.
-Learn more about her work life here.
+Diane Schuirman-Hagedorn has young-onset Parkinson’s disease and works as a strategic communications consultant.
+You can email her here.